-The Luxury of Little
+Minimalism and the Luxury of Little

-Before I began my retirement travel adventures, like many people in the “developed world,” I had so many possessions that I couldn’t remember where my stuff was, or in many cases even remember that I had it.
+Before I began my minimalist retirement travel adventures, like many people in the “developed world,” I had so many possessions that I couldn’t remember where my stuff was, or in many cases even remember that I had it.
 My junk drawers were expanding.
 I had “spare” cables, obsolete electronics, redundant tools, more sets of dishes and silverware than I had places for people to sit, and boxes of mementos that “one day” I would get around to going through and sorting.

 Time and time again I would find myself repurchasing something because I had forgotten that I already had one saved in a box someplace else for when I needed it.
 I had two boats that I didn’t use, two jet skis that I didn’t ride (don’t ask) and shelves of records albums and CDs that I didn’t listen to.
 I had clothes and shoes that I never wore and sporting equipment of all sorts, collecting dust and quietly mocking my laziness.